 Degenerative spondylolisthesis occurs from long-standing instability of the spine.
 Patients with this condition often have severe back pain and radiculopathy.
 While quite common, many people do not even know they have this condition.

-The cause of degenerative spondylolisthesis is multifactorial, with many interlinked pathologies.
 Conditions that contribute to spondylolisthesis include facet joint arthritis, degenerative disc disease, and spinal stenosis.
 Arthritis of the facet joints cause loss of normal spine structural support.
-In addition, there is malfunction of ligament stabilization and ineffective muscle stabilization.
-Degenerative disc disease also leads to spinal instability and misalignment of the vertebrae.
+In addition, there is a loss of ligament and muscle stabilization.
+As a result, one of the bony vertebrae may shift on the one below it.

 Spondylolisthesis occurs most often at the lower lumbar spine.
 It affects females more than males, those age 50 years and older, and persons with a history of spinal arthritis.
 In a report from the Framingham Heart Study, researchers evaluated CT scans of patients with back pain.
 They found that the female-to-male ratio of degenerative spondylolisthesis was 3:1, and the prevalence of this condition increased from the fifth through eighth decades of life.
 Based on this clinical study, the rate of lumbar spondylolysis was 11.5% in the general population, and spondylolisthesis was seen in 20% or the study participants.

-Symptoms of spondylolisthesis include back pain, radiating pain down an arm or leg, numbness/weakness of an arm or leg, and pain that gradually worsens over the day.
+Symptoms of spondylolisthesis include back pain, radiating pain down the lesg, numbness/weakness of an arm or leg, and pain that may gradually worsen over the day.
 Many patients report leg pain that shifts from side-to-side, as well as cold feet, altered gait, and unexpected falls with walking.

 To treat the symptoms of spondylolisthesis, the orthopedic specialist may use a combination of measures.
 These include: